scoverage/scoverage-maven-plugin/README.md

 </project>
 ```

-##### Adding SCoverage report to site
+### Adding SCoverage report to site

-Add plugin to reporting section of your project and configure it to generate one of reporting mojos.
+Add the plugin to reporting section of your project and configure it to generate one of reporting mojos.
-By default Maven executes all plugin's reporting mojos, but SCoverage plugin has three such mojos
+By default, Maven executes all plugin's reporting mojos, but the SCoverage plugin has three such mojos,
-and it does not make sense, to execute them all because every executed report will overwrite the previous one.
+and it does not make sense to execute them all because every executed report will overwrite the previous one.
 Configure one of them depending on your case.

 ```xml